umanchanda/NBA-API/README.md

 3. Head to `localhost:8000` in your browser

+To run as a Docker build:

+1. Clone the repo

+2. `docker build -t nba .`

+3. `docker run -p 8000:8000 nba`

+4. Head to `localhost:8000` in your browser

 How to use this repo:

 To view all the boxscores for a given date, head over to `/boxscore/${year}/${month}/${date}`